cuav/doc-flight-controller-v5-autopilot/en/README.md

 ## connection{#connection}

 ![V5 AutoPilot](../assets/flight-controller/v5-autopilot/v5-pinouts.jpg)
+DSU7 is a new interface for CUAV naming, including FMU SWD and UART7 interfaces.
+When V5 runs PX4 firmware, UART7 is used as the DEBUG interface; when running ArduPilot firmware, UART7 is used as the communication serial port and usb is used to debug the output.
 > **Warning**The RCIN interface is limited to powering the rc receiver and cannot be connected to any power/load.
 ## Voltage Ratings

 *V5 AutoPilot* can be triple-redundant on the power supply if three power sources are supplied.
 The three power rails are: **POWER1**, **POWER2** and **USB**.